-The New York attorneys at Strazzullo Law Firm have been helping clients with their legal problems since 2001.
+The New York attorneys at Strazzullo Law & Associates, PLLC have been helping clients with their legal problems since 2001.
 Many of our cases involve New York divorces, so we have published this article to explain the basics of divorce according to New York state laws.

 According to New York state laws, grounds for divorce can be met if you and your spouse have been legally separated for at least a year.
 A person may also file divorce on the grounds cruel and inhuman treatment, adultery, your spouse’s imprisonment for at least three years, and abandonment by a spouse for at least one year.
 In addition, to get a New York divorce, one of the following must apply:

 - You were married in New York and one spouse has lived in New York for a year or more

 - You both lived in New York while married and either spouse has lived in the state for at least one year, or

 - You or your spouse has lived in New York for at least two years.

 Marital property and debts are considered equal property in New York, as with most states.
 This means that assets and debts acquired during marriage or brought to the marriage are divided according to, not necessarily what is equal, but what is fair.
 The court considers each spouse’s future financial situations, parenting obligations, and tax consequences of any given division, as well as the value of assets and business interests.